Sy3dH/Wordrobe-AI/Readme.md

 ### **Setup & Run**

 0. **Checkout to feature-branch**
    All the features currently are in the feature-branch.
-So checkout to that.
+So checkout to @feature-branch.

 1. **Install dependencies**
    ```bash
    pip install -r requirements.txt
    ```
+   The environment will require Python with a version of 3.9.
+This will make sure Mediapipe works.

 2. **Set environment variables**
    Create a `.env` file: